-There are restrictions on commercial vessel participation in First Nations food, social and ceremonial (FSC) fisheries authorized under an aboriginal communal licence.
-Conditions of the aboriginal communal licence must be followed.
+There are restrictions on commercial vessel participation in First Nations FSC fisheries authorized under an Aboriginal communal licence.
+Conditions of the Aboriginal communal licence must be followed.

 Commercial vessels are restricted to commercial catch during the commercial fishery.

 8.6.
 Octopus Retention